A Day in the Life of Reception

 Our Early Years Knavesmire aims are for children to feel safe and secure and to care for each other.
 To develop a love of learning and to know more.
 To develop critical thinking skills and to know more.
 To promote independence, positivity and confidence and to all succeed together.
 We believe that these aims should be at the heart of any learning; in school or at home.

+There are many ways that you can help and support your child’s learning at home.
 We feel that parent/teacher communication is key to success and we would encourage any information/interests/issues to be shared with the team.
 This will allow us to work together to develop encourage the children’s knowledge and understanding through things that interest them and take into account their own unique qualities.

 When helping your child at home, remember, they have most probably been at school all day, so learning should always be fun and brief.
 At this age, children learn best through play and things that interest them, so don’t underestimate the power of play!